specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### Tenant - accessing advanced features when creating messages

-Advanced features will be accessible to admins within Organizational messages in Microsoft 365 admin center when their tenant has one of the following:
+Advanced features are accessible to admins within Organizational messages in Microsoft 365 admin center when their tenant has one of the following:

 - Microsoft 365 E3-E5 licenses
 - Office 365 E3-E5 licenses